qgustavor/generic-speck/readme.md

 // then you can require the library like this: const createSpeck = require('generic-speck')

-// If you're using Deno or running code in a browser you can use this: import createSpeck from 'https://unpkg.com/generic-speck/speck.mjs'
+// If you're running code in a browser you can use this: import createSpeck from 'https://unpkg.com/generic-speck/speck.mjs'

 // The following are the default parameters